-- 8. If the ORACLE SID, ORACLE HOME, or ORACLE BASE environment variable are set in the file, then remove the appropriate lines from the file. - 9.
+- 8. If the ORACLE\SID, ORACLE\HOME, or ORACLE\BASE environment variable are set in the file, then remove the appropriate lines from the file. - 9.
 Save the file, and exit from the editor. - 10.
-To run the shell startup script, enter one of the following commands: - Bourne, Bash, or Korn shell:
+To run the shell startup script, enter one of the following commands: - Bash shell: